joshlevy89/llm_judge_debate/CACHING_IMPLEMENTATION_SUMMARY.md

 - Cache files are human-readable JSON
 - Safe to delete cache anytime - will rebuild automatically
 - Consider committing cache to git for reproducibility
+- **Choice order matters**: Cache validates that option A and B match exactly.
+This allows you to experiment with different choice orderings - each ordering is treated as a separate experiment and will trigger fresh QA runs when the order changes.

 ## Migration